 - What Allergy Information Should Food Labels Contain?

-- Am I Eligible To Make A Peanut Allergy Claim?
+- Am I Eligible To Make A Peanut Allergy Compensation Claim Or Another Nut Allergy Compensation Claim?

-- What Evidence Do You Need To Make A Peanut Allergy Claim?
+- What Evidence Do You Need To Make A Peanut Allergy Compensation Claim Or Nut Allergy Compensation Claim?

-- What Damages Can I Claim For After Suffering An Allergic Reaction?
+- Damages You Can Claim For After Suffering An Allergic Reaction? – What Peanut Allergy Compensation Could I Receive?

-- How Much Compensation Can I Claim For An Allergic Reaction To Peanut?
+- How Much Nut Allergy Compensation Can I Claim For An Allergic Reaction To Peanut?

 - No Win No Fee Peanut Allergy Exposure Claims

-- How We Can Help You To Make A Successful Peanut Allergy Claim
+- How We Can Help You To Make A Successful Peanut Allergy Compensation Claim

-- Contact Us To Make An Allergy Compensation Claim
+- Contact Us To Make A Nut Allergy Compensation Claim

-Take a look at the graph above; it shows how common it is that people have a general nut allergy or a specific peanut allergy.
+Take a look at the graph above; it shows how common it is that people have a food allergy in the UK, whether this is an allergy to dairy, a general nut allergy or a specific peanut allergy.
 There is something that needs to be explained here though.
 Nuts such as almonds, cashews, etc. are not in the same food group as peanuts.
 They are known as tree nuts.
 Peanuts are actually a kind of legume.
 Some people are allergic to peanuts and not nuts.
 However, around 40% of people who are allergic to peanuts are also allergic to all other types of nuts.
 Furthermore, a peanut allergy is generally for life, only around 10% of sufferers grow out of it.

 How Do You Test For A Peanut Allergy?